Quantum simulation with hybrid tensor networks

+While the mathematical rules are the same, classical and quantum tensors are contracted in two different ways via tensor contraction and quantum state measurement,~respectively.
+For a rank-$(n+1)$ quantum tensor, we show how to calculate expectation values of local observables in Fig.~\ref{fig:FigExpectation}(e). {Calculating expectation values of general hybrid TNs works similarly, although the complexity highly depends on the network and the contraction order (see~\cite{NoteX} for details). }

-Similar to the case of conventional tensor networks, the contraction of a general-structured hybrid tensor network may have complexity that is exponential to the system size.
-It explains why existing tensor network theories focus on tensor networks with specific structures, including 1D matrix product states (MPS)~\cite{fannes1992finitely,klumper1991equivalence,klumper1993matrix}, 2D projected entangled pair states (PEPS)~\cite{verstraete2004renormalization}, tree tensor networks (TTN)~\cite{PhysRevA.74.022320}, multiscale entanglement renormalization ansatz (MERA)~\cite{PhysRevLett.99.220405}, etc. Here we consider hybrid tensor networks with a tree structure, as shown in Fig.~\ref{fig:ansatz}(a), which generally admits an efficient tensor contraction.
-The basic idea is to use either a quantum tensor or a classical tensor as nodes that form a tree structure.
-The classical tensor can be either a low-rank tensor or any efficiently contractable classical tensor network.
-Quantum tensors are tensors of quantum states possibly associated with a constant number of classical indices.
+\emph{\textbf{Hybrid tree TN}.---}Contracting a general-structured TN may have exponential complexity, explaining why conventional TN theories consider networks with specific topology, including 1D MPS~\cite{fannes1992finitely,klumper1991equivalence,klumper1993matrix}, 2D projected entangled pair states {(PEPS, approximate contraction)}~\cite{verstraete2004renormalization}, tree TNs (TTN)~\cite{PhysRevA.74.022320}, multiscale entanglement renormalization ansatz (MERA)~\cite{PhysRevLett.99.220405}, etc. Here we consider hybrid TNs with a tree structure such as in Fig.~\ref{fig:ansatz}(a), which admits an efficient tensor contraction.
+Each node is either a quantum tensor or any efficiently contractable classical TN.

+We consider several tree structures with depth 2.
+By connecting a classical tensor to a quantum tensor, we extend the state subspace as in Fig.~\ref{fig:ansatz}(b) or represent virtual qubits as in Fig.~\ref{fig:ansatz}(c).
+Specifically, denoting the classical tensor as $\alpha^i$, the network in Fig.~\ref{fig:ansatz}(b) describes a subspace $\{\ket{\psi} = \sum_i \alpha^i \ket{\psi^i}\}$, which, when applied in quantum simulation, is a generalization of the subspace expansion method that has been widely used for finding excited energy spectra~\cite{PhysRevA.95.042308}, error mitigation~\cite{PhysRevX.8.011021}, and error correction~\cite{mcclean2020decoding}.
+For the network in Fig.~\ref{fig:ansatz}(c), it describes the scenario where we use a quantum state and a classical tensor to respectively represent the active and virtual space or multidegrees of freedom, as in quantum chemistry and condensed matter~\cite{PhysRevX.10.011004,wouters2016practical,lanata2015phase,rohringer2018diagrammatic}.
+We can further connect two quantum tensors via a classical tensor as in Fig.~\ref{fig:ansatz}(d), representing weakly interacted two subsystems as considered in Ref.~\cite{barratt2020parallel}.